boldbi/bold-bi-docs/docs/multi-tenancy/manage-sites.md

 ### Site Users

-This section shows the users list which have access to the site.
+This section shows the list of users who have access to the site.

 ![Site Users](/static/assets/multi-tenancy/images/site-users.png#max-width=95%)

 #### Grant Access

-You can grant access to the users by clicking `Grant Access` button for this site.
+You can grant access to users by clicking the `Grant Access` button for this site.

 ![Grant Access Option](/static/assets/multi-tenancy/images/grant-access-button.png#max-width=95%)